Cowboys say former running back Marion Barber dead at 38 - WHIZ News

 Barber’s father, Marion Barber Jr., played seven seasons with the New York Jets in the 1980s.

-The younger Barber is fourth on Dallas’ career list for rushing touchdowns with 47 after getting passed in 2021 by two-time NFL rushing champion Ezekiel Elliott.
-He finished with 53 and never had fewer than four in any of his seven seasons.
+The younger Barber was third on Dallas’ career list for rushing touchdowns before getting passed in 2021 by two-time NFL rushing champion Ezekiel Elliott.
+Barber finished with 53 overall and never had fewer than four in any of his seven seasons, even though he never had a 1,000-yard rushing season.

 The former Minnesota player, a fourth-round draft pick by Dallas in 2005, had 24 touchdowns in 2006-07 despite starting just one game those two seasons.
 Barber’s career high was 14 TDs in 2006, when he rushed for just 654 yards.